Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Semiparametric KSD test framework

-Then we say $I$ is an influence function and estimator $\hat\theta_n$ is an $(S,\mathcal{E})$-uniformly asymptotic linear estimate (UALE) with influence function $I$. \end{definition} Throughout this paper, we will assume that $\hat\theta_n$ is a UALE with an estimation procedure $\mathcal{A}$, formalized in the following assumption.
+Then we say $I$ is an influence function and estimator $\hat\theta_n$ is an $(S,\mathcal{E})$-uniformly asymptotic linear estimate (UALE) with influence function $I$. \end{definition}

+Definition \ref{def:ale} is a slightly stronger requirement than the classical asymptotic linear estimate (ALE) assumption~\citep[Chapter 5,][]{van2000asymptotic} because of the uniformity requirement, but still considerably general.
+Throughout this paper, we will assume that $\hat\theta_n$ is a UALE with an estimation procedure $\mathcal{A}$, formalized in the following assumption.

 \begin{assumption}[Regularity of the estimate] Suppose there exists $\theta_0\in\Theta$ such that $\hat\theta_n-\theta_0=o_{\P}(1)$.
 Furthermore, suppose there exists $\delta>0$ such that $B_{\theta_0}(\delta)$ is an open ball centered at point $\theta_0$ with radius $\delta$.
-Then $\hat\theta_n$ is a $(B_{\theta_0}(\delta),\mathcal{E})$-UALE with influence function $I$ and a prespecified estimation algorithm $\mathcal{E}$. \end{assumption} Definition \ref{def:ale} is a slightly stronger requirement than the classical asymptotic linear estimate (ALE) assumption~\citep[Chapter 5,][]{van2000asymptotic} because of the uniformity requirement, but still considerably general.
-Assumption~\ref{assu:uale} requires the estimator $\hat\theta_n$ to admit a limit $\theta_0$ in probability with asymptotic linear expansion uniformly over a neighborhood of the limit.
+Then $\hat\theta_n$ is a $(B_{\theta_0}(\delta),\mathcal{E})$-UALE with influence function $I$ and a prespecified estimation algorithm $\mathcal{E}$. \end{assumption} We make the following remark on the presented assumption. \begin{remark}[Broad applicability of Assumption~\ref{assu:uale}] Assumption~\ref{assu:uale} requires the estimator $\hat\theta_n$ to admit a limit $\theta_0$ in probability with asymptotic linear expansion uniformly over a neighborhood of the limit.
 In particular, classical parametric estimators such as \textit{M-estimator} and \textit{minimum distance estimator} \citep{wolfowitz1957minimum} can be shown to be UALE under very mild regularity conditions.
 The formulation of these estimators can be found in Appendix~\ref{sec:general_estimators_UALE}.
+When $\hat\theta_n=\theta_0\in\Theta$, test statistic~\eqref{eq:sksd_test_stat} boils down to the $\mathrm{KSD}^2$ statistic for point-null hypothesis~\citep{liu2016kernelized,chwialkowski2016kernel}.
+In most of statistical practice, however, the parameter $\theta_0$ is unknown and needs to be estimated from the data.
+The SKSD test statistic is designed to accommodate the general estimation procedure for $\theta_0$. \end{remark}